daniel-bytes/resume/README.md

 ## Server Architecture

-The `SimpleServ` HTTP server is built in layers, from TCP at the bottom to the application layer at the top.
+The `SimpleServ` HTTP/HTTPS server is built in layers, from TCP at the bottom to the application layer at the top.

 Communication between layers is done via `Listener` interfaces, where the layer above will implement the interface and pass a reference to itself down to the lower layer's bootstrapping function.